DrPepperNo1/starter-hugo-academic/content/home/projects.md

 weight: 40

 title: Experience
 subtitle: 'My research experience and techniques.
-You can press images below to open subpagesfor more details.'
+You can press images below to open subpages for more details.'

 content:
   # Page type to display.
 E.g. project.